 Charline is the co-convener of SPERI’s Doctoral Researchers Network and is currently working as a research assistant in the Re:Structure Lab on the project: Restructuring Business Models and Supply Chains to Promote Fair, Equitable Labour Standards and Worker Rights in the Face of the Pandemic which is led by Prof. LeBaron and Jessie Brunner and is in collaboration with Humanity United, The Freedom Fund and research centres at the universities of Stanford and Yale.
 She is contributing to the background research as well as the writing of three different issue briefs and proposals to guard against forced labour in our global economy.
 Previously, Charline has worked with the Worker-Driven Social Responsibility Network (WSRN) to produce research briefings about a range of corporate and multi-stakeholder initiatives that seek to address forced labour in global supply chains.
 Finally, she has provided research assistance to Prof. LeBaron on her book project on Combatting Modern Slavery.

-Charline’s research interest lie in Global Political Economy with a particular focus on feminist accounts of political economy, but also intersectional feminism, the political economy of poverty, inequality and migration.
-More specifically she is interested in issues of work exploitation and trafficking and their role within processes of global production.
+Charline’s research interest lie in Global Political Economy with a particular focus on feminist accounts of political economy and global supply chains, but also everyday political economy, the political economy of poverty and migration.
+More specifically she is interested in issues of gender unfreedom, its place and role within current processes of global production and societies.